Fractonic Matter in Symmetry-Enriched U(1) Gauge Theory: Fractonic gauge theory

 We also consider $\U$ gauge theories with fermionic matter (one can map a $\U$ gauge theory with fermionic matter to one with bosonic matter and a $\theta$ term with ${\theta=2\pi}$).
 In this case, the full dyon spectrum can be generated by a fermionic excitation $f$ with unit electric charge, and a neutral bosonic monopole $m$ with unit magnetic charge.
 Correspondingly, we can construct translation symmetry enriched $\U$ gauge theories by gauging layered fermionic SPT phases.
 We do not attempt a general classification here, opting instead to focus on two examples.

-First consider a 3D state made up of 2D layers given by fermionic IQH states with $\sigma_{H}=1$.
+First consider a 3D state made up of 2D layers given by fermionic integer quantum Hall (IQH) states with $\sigma_{H}=1$.
 Gauging the $\U$ symmetry turns the system into a $\U$ gauge theory with fermionic matter.
 The Hall response implies the following transformation of charge types under translation:

 which corresponds to the $T$ element in $\mathcal{D}$.

 We can also take 2D $\U_\text{g}\times\U$ fermionic SPT phases as building blocks, characterized by crossed Hall response.
 We remark that although the crossed Hall conductance is the same as the bosonic case, the charge-1 excitations are fermions.
 After gauging, we find that the magnetic monopole $m$ becomes symmetry-enforced fractonic, while the fermionic charge $f$ remains free.
 If we instead label the charge lattice with a bosonic charge $e=m^\dag f$ and $m$ (corresponding to a T duality), both of them are fractonic.
 This is exactly the state we described in Sec. \ref{sec:classification}.